jaredgorski/arpx/README.md

 ```

 ### Monitors
 MONITORS watch for conditions in a given PROCESS and perform ACTIONS if/when those conditions are met.
-MONITORS are configured by defining a "triggers" struct.
-The available triggers are specified below.
+MONITORS are configured by defining a condition and actions to execute when the condition exits successfully.

-#### Triggers
+#### Condition
-- **logs**: reads PROCESS output (stdout/stderr) line-by-line
-  - `includes_string`: searches PROCESS output line-by-line for a string
+The `condition` of a MONITOR is a shell condition which, upon a successful exit status, triggers ACTIONS.
+Conditions are checked with each line a program logs from `stdout` or `stderr`.
+The output of the current line is available within the `condition` script via the `$LOG_LINE` variable.

 ### Actions
 ACTIONS are new PROCESSES which can be executed when triggered by a MONITOR.
 There are built-in actions available to all MONITORS specified below.
 Custom ACTIONS can also be defined.